DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: System Model and Problem Formulation

 Moreover, each user can be scheduled on at most one subchannel from its associated BS.
 This constraint is enforced by

 Finally, scheduling is only allowed if the corresponding BS association holds, i.e.,

 The reflection-coefficient matrix of the $j$th RIS is defined as

 where $\theta_{j,m}\in[0,2\pi)$.
 Furthermore, we define $d_{j}^{k}$ as a binary indicator denoting whether user $k$ lies within the effective coverage region of RIS $j$, where $d_{j}^{k}=1$ if RIS $j$ can assist user $k$, and $0$ otherwise.
-Each user can be associated with at most one RIS, i.e.,
+Since a user is typically located within the dominant coverage region of its nearest RIS, each user is assumed to be associated with at most one RIS, i.e.,